MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 1. Select **Save**.

 ## Create new filter rule for Chicago store

+To create a new filter rule for the Chicago store, follow these steps.

 1. On the **Fulfillment filter policy - Chicago** form, select **New Rule**.
 1. Under **Condition**, for **Rule Name**, enter "Min quantity".